-The vice president for Information Technology is the university’s designated copyright agent (per the DMCA), and is the contact for any entity alleging copyright infringement via the university network.
+The chief information security officer is the university’s designated copyright agent (per the DMCA), and is the contact for any entity alleging copyright infringement via the university network.
 Upon receipt of a properly-formed notice of infringement per the DMCA, the vice president or designee is empowered to block access to the alleged infringing material.

-University Copyright Office – The University Copyright Office provides expertise and support to the campus community on interpretation of copyright law, best practices, copyright education, assistance obtaining copyright permissions, and copyright policy development.
+University Copyright Office – provides expertise and support to the campus community on interpretation of copyright law, best practices, copyright education, assistance obtaining copyright permissions, and copyright policy development.
 The copyright officer serves in a leadership role on the university’s Copyright Advisory Committee.

 College of Fine Arts and Communication;